-- A group of up to 3 students can do a Multimedia entry.
+- A group of up to 3 students can complete a Multimedia entry.
 The highest year level in the group will determine the year category of the entry. - The multimedia production must be the student's own work. - A written report must include (dependant on which type of entry you have): - The URL for the website.
 Please do not make any changes to your pages between submitting your entry and the Presentation Ceremony. - A list of any software you used to create your video, interactive or web page - A bibliography that contains all the sources of information you researched in creating your multimedia project.
 This includes all the books, websites, magazines and any people you have interviewed.
 If you quote directly from a source, you must use quotation marks and include a reference to the source of the quote. - A discussion of any problems you had and how you overcame the problems. - Acknowledgment of any assistance you had with editing, graphics, design or technical help with equipment or software used.
 (Students may get help with filming their video, but the core of the creation of the video must be the student's own work.) - The report length depends on your year level: - Year R-2: less than 100 words; - Year 3-4 and 5-6: approximately 250 words; - Year 7-8, 9-10, 11-12: do not exceed 500 words.

-- Your multimedia project must not include any items of value SASTA cannot accept responsibility for any loss or theft of goods. - Technical specifications: - A video must be submitted via the online submission process - Videos should run for no longer than 3 minutes. - Web pages must be readable by current web browsers available on PC and Mac and include NO plug-ins other than those normally distributed with the browser. - Web pages must be online link provided on a word document and submitted online. - PowerPoint and interactives must be submitted via the online submission process.
+- Technical specifications: - A video must be uploaded to YouTube as an unlisted video - link provided on a word document and submitted via the online submission process. - Videos should run for no longer than 3 minutes. - Web pages must be readable by current web browsers available on PC and Mac and include NO plug-ins other than those normally distributed with the browser. - Web pages must be online link provided on a word document and submitted online. - PowerPoint and interactives must be submitted via the online submission process.